NarsilDev/digital-ocean-articles/kubernetes-security.md

 An important security aspect when evaluating which method suit your needs is the concept of **user** from a cluster perspective.
 Kubernetes does not have objects which represent normal user accounts, it only manages service accounts.
 This directly impacts your user management, because there is no built-in procedure for banning normal (human) users.
 An additional security aspect to consider is that basic auth credentials, as well as tokens, last indefinitely this could be a huge drawback from a security point of view.

 The above force you defining an authentication strategy beforehand.
 For the purpose of this guide, SSL/TLS certificates will be used as the authentication method.
-Once you have a better understanding of authentication principles a final wrap up of the benefits and drawbacks of all of them will be made.
+Once you have a better understanding of authentication principles a final wrap up of the benefits and drawbacks of all of them will be discussed.

 ### Authenticating using Contexts